21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 Moreover, as some articles which I recently read in Japanese, Europe seems countries which have women-friendly work environments.
 If it is true, Has Europe many women billionaires?

 Do, we have a product called Exploratory which can solve such some questions easily and quickly by analyzing data for you.
-I'm in the project's team in Silicon Valley.
+I'm in this project's team in Silicon Valley.
 I'm grateful for being surrounded by great people who make me want to be better self-everyday.
 Exploratory Desktop provides an interactive and reproducible real data wrangling and analysis experience powered by R and visualization.

 ![](images/exploratory.lp.png)